-The Corporate Research Project assists community, environmental and labor organizations in researching and analyzing companies and industries.
+Affiliate: Corporate Research Project assists community, environmental, and labor organizations in researching and analyzing companies and industries.
 The Project is designed to be a resource to aid activism.
-Consequently, our focus is on strategic research, i.e., identifying the information activists can use as leverage to get business to behave in a socially responsible manner

 Greg LeRoy, Executive Director